CesiumGS/cesium-webpack-example/README.md

 	var cesiumSource = path.resolve(__dirname, '../path/to/cesium/Source');

-You could even point the cesium to a branch in github or another url in your `package.json` file.
+You could even point the cesium to a branch in GitHub or another url in your `package.json` file.

+### Source Maps

+Enable source maps in development for easier debugging.
+They are only available when using the development server.
+There are many [options](https://webpack.js.org/configuration/devtool/).
+Suggested would be `eval` for fast build and rebuilt time and allowing evaluation of the webpack generated code.

+Source maps can be enabled with the following config object:

+	devTool: `eval`

-### Optional Performance Configurations
+### Performance Configurations

 The following optimizations are recommended for building for production and will increase performance and result in smaller bundle sizes.

 ##### Ignore

-Since Cesium is such a large library, it's recommended to ignore unused parts of the Cesium library by using the [`IgnorePlugin`](https://webpack.js.org/plugins/ignore-plugin/) included with Webpack.
+Since Cesium is such a large library, if you are requiring the entire Cesium object and not individual modules, it's recommended to ignore unused parts of the Cesium library by using the [`IgnorePlugin`](https://webpack.js.org/plugins/ignore-plugin/) included with webpack.

 For example, if you are not using default Assets, prevent them from being included in the bundle: